electro-logic/Oscilloscope/README.md

 *Warning:* Graph with 1M points can be slow to display and interact, another way can be analyzing data with Excel or another software

-## ADDITIONAL NOTES

-For legacy systems (Windows XP, etc..) an old NI-VISA 3.0 Runtime download (3 MBytes) is distributed by Rigol with the UltraSigma software and can avoid downloading the most recent package that is much larger.